ELECTRIC80008STORM/Evidence-1-Implementation-of-Lexical-Analysis/README.md

 In this example, the time complexity is polynomial because there are two nested loops, each running for the length of their respective lists.

+## Different Approach

+An alternative approach to using regex is demonstrated in the `alternativeToRegex.py` file.
+In this approach, the solution is achieved through list methods, specifically the `count()` method, which allows us to determine the number of times a certain value appears in the list.
+When the word is found one or more times in the list, we can be sure that the user input matches one of the words in the Elven language subset.
+This solution offers more clarity than the regex approach and the same time complexity of O(n) that our regex has in most cases.
+This time complexity is achieved thanks to the `count()` method, which only iterates through the list, and adds to a counter whenever a value match is found.

 ## References

 - Cox, R. (2007, January).
 "Regular expression matching can be simple and fast." [https://swtch.com/~rsc/regexp/regexp1.html](https://swtch.com/~rsc/regexp/regexp1.html).
 - "Python RegEx." (n.d.). [https://www.w3schools.com/python/python_regex.asp](https://www.w3schools.com/python/python_regex.asp).
 - "re — Regular expression operations." (n.d.). [https://docs.python.org/3/library/re.html)](https://docs.python.org/3/library/re.html).
+- What is the time complexity of Python list’s count() function? (n.d.).
+Stack Overflow. [https://stackoverflow.com/questions/44812468/what-is-the-time-complexity-of-python-lists-count-function](https://stackoverflow.com/questions/44812468/what-is-the-time-complexity-of-python-lists-count-function)